Going online makes it easy for you!

 - Involvement of disabled people in the development/facilitation of the training.

-- Alignment of learning activities to the overarching Let’s get real: Disability framework and other grant priorities, as detailed below.
+- Alignment of learning activities to the overarching Let’s get real: Disability framework.

-Applications that fall outside of these priority areas will be considered but will receive a lower rating.
-For more information please read our consumer leadership development grant page.
+Applications that fall outside of these priority areas will be considered but may receive a lower rating.